paidiver/paidiverpy/README.md

 ## Installation

-You can install pydiver locally or on a notebook server (like JASMIN or NOC Data Science Platform).
-The steps can be used in any of the systems.
-However, the second step is mandatory if you would like to run it on a notebook server.
+You can install `pydiver` either locally or on a notebook server such as JASMIN or the NOC Data Science Platform (DSP).
+The following steps are applicable to both environments, but the second and third steps are required if you are using a notebook server.

 1. Clone the repository: